Submit your manifest to the repository

 Step 5: Create a pull request

-After you push your changes, return to https://github.com/microsoft/winget-pkgs and create a pull request to merge your fork or branch to the master branch.
+After you push your changes, return to https://github.com/microsoft/winget-pkgs and create a pull request to merge your fork or branch to the main branch.

 When you create a pull request, this will start an automation process that validates the manifest and processes your pull request.
 We add labels to your pull request so you can track progress.